openfisca/openfisca-ops/guides/Operate-production-services.md

 It is hosted by [Netlify](https://www.netlify.com/).

-Circle CI on this repository is builds the HTML of the doc and pushes it to the `doc-html` branch.
-Cf [`.circleci/config.yml`](https://github.com/openfisca/openfisca-doc/blob/master/.circleci/config.yml) and [`publish.sh`](https://github.com/openfisca/openfisca-doc/blob/master/publish.sh).
+The CI on this repository generates the HTML from the documentation and pushes it to the `doc-html` branch through [`.circleci/config.yml`](https://github.com/openfisca/openfisca-doc/blob/master/.circleci/config.yml) and [`publish.sh`](https://github.com/openfisca/openfisca-doc/blob/master/publish.sh).

-Then the CI of [openfisca.org](https://github.com/openfisca/openfisca.org) fetches that branch and includes its contents in the build, then updates the GitHub Pages.
-See [`publish-doc.sh`](https://github.com/openfisca/openfisca.org/blob/master/publish-doc.sh).
+Then the CI of [openfisca.org](https://github.com/openfisca/openfisca.org) fetches that branch and includes its contents in the build, then updates the published version on GitHub Pages through [`publish-doc.sh`](https://github.com/openfisca/openfisca.org/blob/master/publish-doc.sh).

-The [settings](https://github.com/openfisca/openfisca.org/settings/pages) of this GitHub page define a custom domain name (`openfisca.org`), and the `/doc` base path targets a directory in the static build.
+The [settings](https://github.com/openfisca/openfisca.org/settings/pages) of this GitHub Pages instance defines a custom domain name (`openfisca.org`), and the `/doc` base path targets a directory in the static build.

 ### API - demo